 - What happens if the borrower defaults

-Is a Note Recorded?
+Is a Mortgage Note Recorded?

-No. The note is not recorded in the County land records.
+No. The mortgage note is not recorded in the County land records.
 The lien (mortgage or deed of trust) is recorded, and must usually be settled if the real estate is sold or transferred.

-Who holds the Note?
+Who Owns the Mortgage Note?

 The Lender holds the note, so this could be the original lender, or an investor that has purchased the note.
 Whoever owns the note at the time holds it in their possession.
 When the note is repaid in full, it is marked as paid and returned to the Borrower.

-Can I use a Template Note?
+Can I Use a Template Mortgage Note?

 There are plenty of promissory note templates available online.
 But, if you are new to private lending, I would highly recommend that you speak to a qualified real estate attorney and draw up your own template. you can adjust it on a deal by deal basis.